 Wayne is author of the books The Strengths Approach, a definitive publication on the strengths approach, and Communities of Hope, which provides a framework for strengths based community development.
 He was part of the original team at St Luke’s, Bendigo, Australia, that initiated ground-breaking work to develop strengths based practice.
 He was for many years, principal trainer and consultant for St Luke’s and has provided training and consultancy in strengths based practice to many thousands of human service workers from hundreds of organisations throughout Australia and New Zealand over twenty years.
 He has over 35 years’ experience in the human services including youth work, family work, community development, training and professional development, staff supervision, and management.

-Sue is moving across from community development work within Anglicare Victoria’s St Luke’s, to develop a new e-learning platform for Innovative Resources.
+Sue has moved across from community development work within Anglicare Victoria’s St Luke’s, to develop a new e-learning platform for Innovative Resources.
 She holds a PhD in Creative Arts along with degrees and diplomas in the humanities, teaching and management, and is an accredited life coach.
 Her community services work and teaching is informed by strengths-based and solution-focused approaches, and she has a long-standing interest in transpersonal psychology.
 Sue is also a published poet and nonfiction writer.
 For three years, she was the co-editor of the literary ezine, The Animist, which was archived under the National Library’s Pandora Project.
 She has just finished a stint as chief editor for the Melbourne Poets Union.

 John has an extensive background in the community services sector having worked in a range of roles including casework practitioner, youth and community development, service coordination, program management and social policy development.
 John’s previous roles have included Director for Strategy and Innovation, General Manager for Children, Youth and Family Services, and Program Manager for Youth Services.
 John has previously worked in youth justice and child protection at the Department of Human Services and also in youth development roles at Melbourne City Mission and the Young Christian Workers Movement.
 John is an experienced facilitator of conversations with organisations around practice development, social inclusion, cultural competency and community development.